How to Install Fedora 27 Alongside With Windows 10 or 8 in Dual-Boot

 tree and we’ll configure no swap space.

-18. After the installation completes, eject Fedora installation media and reboot the machine.
-After reboot, you will be directed to GRUB menu, where for 5 seconds you can choose what operating system you want the machine to boot from: Fedora or Windows.
+16. After reboot, you will be directed to the GRUB menu, where for 5 seconds you can choose what operating system you want the machine to boot from Fedora or Windows.

-Sometimes, in cases of dual booting Linux-Windows in UEFI firmware machines, the GRUB menu is not always displayed after reboot.
-If that’s your case, boot the machine into Windows 10, open a Command prompt with elevated privileges and execute the following command in order to restore the GRUB menu.
+Sometimes, in cases of dual-booting Linux-Windows in UEFI firmware machines, the GRUB menu is not always displayed after reboot.
+If that’s your case, boot the machine in to Windows 10, open a Command prompt with elevated privileges and execute the following command in order to restore the GRUB menu.

 bcdedit /set {bootmgr} path \EFI\fedora\shim.efi